poldracklab/poldracklab.github.io/labguide/research/coding_standards.md

 ## Code should be modular

-Write code such that it can be reviewed as individual "units," each of which have one well-scoped function.
+Write code such that it can be reviewed as individual units, each of which has one well-scoped function.

 - Functions should do a single thing that is clearly expressed in the name of the function
 - Functions should include a docstring that clearly specifies input and output